 Becoming a DXer

 I came across DXing by accident at the age of 14.
-I was trying to find something to listen to on a table radio early one morning in May 1999.
+I was trying to find something to listen to early one morning in 1999.
 I landed on a very strong stereo signal, liked the music playing, and went back to whatever I was doing.
-I was surprised when I heard that the radio station identified itself as 104.5 WNVZ in Norfolk, VA.
-An internet search revealed the station was 124 miles away from my location in Woodbridge, VA.
+I was surprised when I heard the radio station identify itself as 104.5 WNVZ in Norfolk, VA.
+An internet search revealed the station was 124 miles away from me.

 The transition from casual to serious DXer